ExtremeAddons/hdri_maker_docs/docs/dome_projection_panel.rst

 ..
 Note::

-    Once the wrap has been added to an object, if you intend to scale the dome, no problem, the wraped object(s) will scale with the dome, so as to always keep the same proportional size to the dome.
+    Once the wrap has been added to an object, if you intend to scale the dome, no problem, the wrapped object(s) will scale with the dome, so as to always keep the same proportional size to the dome.

 ..  figure:: _static/_images/dome_projection/wrap_in_construction_site_01.png